-since then, the lot's been in various phases of overgrowth. when i moved in, it was an impenetrable field of grass taller than your head. i thought it was kind of pleasantly hypnotic watching it sway in the wind. one morning, i woke up to find my neighbor in a hazmat suit walking through the brush, spraying poison from a canister strapped to his back. a week later, it looking like a burnt-out battleground. only weeds and scrabbly tree stumps remained. the grass, eventually, would come to grow back in patches. sometimes my neighbors would try to cut it, until something inevitably broke their mowers. they continued to complain about the eyesore, but far worse were the cats.
+since then, the property's been in various phases of overgrowth. when i moved in, it was an impenetrable field of grass taller than your head. i thought it was kind of pleasantly hypnotic to watch it sway in the wind. then one morning, i woke up to find my neighbor in a hazmat suit walking through the brush, spraying poison from a canister strapped to his back. a week later, the lot looked like a burnt-out battleground. only weeds and scrabbly tree stumps remained. the grass would come to grow back in patches and my neighbors would try to cut it until something inevitably broke their mowers. they continued to complain about the eyesore, but far worse were the cats.

 the cat lady trudges into view in the wee hours of the morning, bearing large buckets of dry food to feed a colony of at least two dozen feral cats, who behave as though the property is their personal serengeti. she's a substantial, viking-like, battle axe of a woman. her nose is bulbous. frizzy, thick red hair falls down to her waist, and her gait is a loping one, like a linebacker's. lately her operation has expanded, and at least two minions sporadically come by in their SUVs to make quick cat food deliveries in broad daylight. the nerve! though i'm more bemused than anything by this situation, it makes most of my block furious.